7 Restaurant Internal Controls to Beef up Your Business|

 RELATED RESTAURANT CONTENT

 Here’s an easy restaurant internal control: Monitor bank accounts with monthly statements.
-Immediately compare the previous month’s deposits, disbursements and miscellaneous items to your monthly profit and loss (P&L) statement.
+Compare the previous month’s deposits, disbursements and miscellaneous items to your monthly profit and loss (P&L) statement.

 The longer it takes to discover theft or an oversight, the more difficult and costly it’ll be to address.